‘World’s Hottest Nurse’ Lauren Drain Flaunts Muscular Legs In Tiny Green Undies

 Lauren Drain slayed in the most recent update that was added to her Instagram page.
 The January 4 post included two images that showed off the fitness coach’s muscular frame.

 In the first photo in the series, Lauren posed directly in the center of the frame.
-She stood on a wood floor, and the wall at her back was painted a bright shade of white.
-Lauren tilted her head to the side, meeting the lens of the camera with a slight smile.
-She had her chest facing toward the camera and grabbed the sides of her bikini with both hands.
-The second photo in the series saw Lauren posed in a similar way, but she popped her hip to the side and bent one leg at her knee.
+She stood on a wooden floor, and the wall at her back was painted a bright shade of white.
+The model tilted her head to the side, meeting the lens of the camera with a slight smile.
+She had her chest facing the camera and grabbed the sides of her bikini with both hands.
+The second photo in the series featured Lauren posing in a similar way, but she popped her hip to the side and bent one leg at her knee.

 She showed off her bombshell body in a sexy set that did her nothing but favors.
 On her upper half, she rocked a gray tank top that was tight on her figure.
 The garment was sleeveless and allowed her to showcase her muscular arms.
 It had a cutout near her collar, exposing her bronze bust for her fans to admire.
 The garment fit tightly around her midsection, accentuating her flat tummy and killer curves.